Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Discussion

 What mechanisms underlie the benefits of fleeting memory?
-The most parsimonious explanation is statistical: memory decay encodes the prior that dependencies in language are predominantly local.
+The most parsimonious explanation is statistical: memory decay serves as a beneficial inductive bias.
+While a standard Transformer could in principle learn to attend preferentially to local context, discovering this pattern requires data.
+Fleeting memory encodes this prior directly, improving sample efficiency -- a computational instantiation of the `less is more' hypothesis \citep{newport1990maturational,elman1993learning}.
 A richer possibility is that fleeting memory creates an incentive for abstraction: because exact wordforms decay rapidly, the learner must discover higher-level abstractions to preserve information \citep{christiansen_now-or-never_2016}.
 The pattern of BLiMP improvements can be seen as in line with this abstraction hypothesis: fleeting memory helps in learning syntactic phenomena requiring structural analysis.
 However, our current findings are not sufficient to conclude whether fleeting memory operates only through statistical biasing or (also) drives qualitatively different learning.
 Future work could try to do so with more mechanistic analyses -- for instance by examining layer-wise abstraction, attention head specialization, or the temporal dynamics of feature emergence \citep{aoyama2025language}.